Silverfeelin/Starbound-Keybinds/README.md

 This script can be included in your own mod.
 This way, users don't have to install the Keybinds library themselves to use your mod.
 * Place the script in `/<yourMod>/scripts/`.
 The file name should remain `keybinds.lua`.

+Note that bundled versions may conflict.
+IE. an outdated version in one mod may be used instead of the updated version in another mod, due to the load order of mods.
+As of v1.2.2, Keybinds will log a message indicating what version of the mod is loaded.

 [Back to Top](#starbound-keybinds)

 ## Usage